FrancaBa/SeaQC-X-Denmark/README.md

 * 9.2 Cotede
 * 9.3 Improved Cotede
 * 9.4 Selene (VERY SLOW!)
-* 9.5 Adapted Selene - Spline analysis
+* 9.5 Adapted Selene - Spline analysis (much faster and as good as Selene)
 * 9.6 Harmonic spike detection (testing code, but not relevant)
-* 9.7 Semi-Supervised ML on harmonic data (testing code, but not relevant)
+* 9.7 Semi-Supervised ML on harmonic data (testing code, but not relevant (trains ML on tidal signal as good and should learn when data deviates tot much - baiscally ML-version of Selene))
-10. Shift detection:
+10. Shift detection: (None of the methods work sufficiently!
+It is not recommended to use them.)
 * 10.1 Ruptures (VERY SLOW!)
 * 10.2 Statistical change detection via gradient (strong change, but no change back)
 11. ML-Algorithm to detect small-scale uncertainties (supervised ML - Random Forest) (ONLY WORKS ON TIDAL SIGNAL AT THE MOMENT)